Threat

 Analysis

 Yellow Cockatoo is an activity cluster involving search engine poisoning to trick users into installing a .NET RAT with infostealer capabilities.
-First reported by Red Canary in 2020, Yellow Cockatoo has also garnered attention from other researchers, who track it under other names such as Jupyter and Solarmarker.
-After bursting onto the scene in 2020 and appearing in about 5 percent of Red Canary-monitored environments to claim the #7 spot in our 2021 prevalence rankings, Yellow Cockatoo dropped back considerably in 2022, affecting less than 2 percent of Red Canary customers.
-Despite this drop, Yellow Cockatoo achieved that prevalence while only being active for about 8 months of the year, cracking the monthly top 10 three times and peaking at #2 in March.
-Known for shutting down and retooling after periods of high activity, Yellow Cockatoo was notably absent from our view from Nov 2021 through late February 2022 and again from late July until early November 2022.
+First reported by Red Canary in 2020, Yellow Cockatoo has also garnered attention from other researchers, who track it under other names such as Jupyter, Solarmarker, and Polazert.
+Despite dropping back considerably in 2022—affecting less than 2 percent of Red Canary customers—Yellow Cockatoo returned in 2023, cracking the monthly top 10 six times and peaking at #1 in July and November.
+Known for shutting down and retooling after periods of high activity, Yellow Cockatoo was notably absent from our view from February 2023 through early May 2023.

-While much of the public reporting, notably a robust profile published by Morphisec, covers an infostealer component of Yellow Cockatoo, we often observe behavior that occurs earlier in the Yellow Cockatoo intrusion chain.
-This typically includes an installation mechanism, which delivers code that runs persistently.
-This code later downloads and executes additional modules that are never written to disk.
-In many of the instances of Yellow Cockatoo activity we observed, the payloads were a minimal version of the original components documented by Morphisec, with the infostealer functionality delegated to additional modules.
+While much of the public reporting continues to cover the later-stage components of Yellow Cockatoo, we often observe behavior that occurs earlier in the Yellow Cockatoo intrusion chain.
+This typically includes an installation mechanism that delivers code that runs persistently.
+This code later downloads and executes additional modules that are never written to disk, such as an infostealer and VNC module.
+In many of the instances of Yellow Cockatoo activity we observed, the initial payloads were remediated before any follow-on modules could be downloaded and run.
+However, when the payloads were allowed more time to execute, we observed them spawning and injecting into Windows Search Indexer processes (presumably to leverage additional modules).

 Search engine hijinks

 The query-based binary acts as an installer for Yellow Cockatoo’s malicious payload—typically a .NET-based DLL that is stored in an encrypted state either in a file on disk or in the Windows Registry.
 In order to execute this payload, Yellow Cockatoo leverages obfuscated PowerShell commands to read in the encrypted payload, decrypt it, and reflectively load it into memory.
-Prior to late 2022, this encryption consisted of a simple XOR function and Base64 encoding, however as of November 2022, Yellow Cockatoo appears to be leveraging AES encryption within PowerShell commands.
+In late 2022 Yellow Cockatoo shifted from using simple XOR-based encryption to leveraging AES encryption within PowerShell commands.
+This method remained consistent throughout 2023.

 Detection opportunities